syncrao/MySite/README.md

 > 💡 SyncRao is currently a personal brand and may be formally registered in the future as demand grows.

 ---

-## 🚀 About SyncRao

-**SyncRao** is a development brand started by Shahrukh Chhimpa to build and showcase freelance projects and client solutions.
-This website acts as a portfolio, service portal, and a base for future company-level expansion.

----